markstanl/DeterminantCalculator/README.md

 O(n^3) obviously grows much slower for larger matricies

 ##Other Classes
+I implemented a utility class with various helpful methods, so I don't need to create the same method in every class
 I also implemented a fraction class which is used in the row reduction.
 This was to make everything look a little nicer This method performs division, and though it would work with doubles, It may end with some weird number, so I used fractions